AI Trail Analysis

 Wildlife & plants⌄

-Hikers may spot white-tailed deer and a variety of bird species.
-While black bears are present in the region, encounters are rare; practice bear safety.
-The forest is characterized by deciduous trees, offering stunning fall foliage, and a diverse understory of shrubs.
+Hikers may spot white-tailed deer and various bird species, especially raptors soaring over the open summit.
+While black bears are present in the region, encounters are less common.
+The forest canopy is dominated by deciduous and coniferous trees, with mountain laurel blooming beautifully in late spring/early summer.

 Trail conditions⌄